SalomePlatform/shaper/src/FeaturesPlugin/doc/intersectionFeature.rst

    **Intersection operation**

 **Objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be intersected.

+**Fuzzy Parameter** - defines the additional tolerance value used to eliminate tiny results.

 All intersected objects should be 1- or 2-dimensional (edges, faces, shells).
 However, it is allowed to select 3-dimensional objects, but only their shells will be taken into operation.

 **TUI Command**:

-.. py:function:: model.addIntersection(Part_doc, Objects)
+.. py:function:: model.addIntersection(Part_doc, Objects, fuzzy)

     :param part: The current part object.
     :param list: A list of objects.
+    :param real: Additional tolerance used to eliminate tiny results (optional).
     :return: Created object.

 Result